 The reality is most people have friends of the opposite sex and it can be okay, but only if you and your spouse have agreed on the boundaries that need to be placed with those friends.

 The encouragement here is to recognize some healthy boundary limits and not set up camp near them.
-Boundaries are about prioritizing your marriage, meaning that your relationship takes first place over anyone else.
+Boundaries are about prioritizing your marriage, meaning your spouse takes first place over anyone else.
 It’s also about protecting your marriage.
 Doing this, you show an insane amount of respect to your spouse proving that you’re willing to go out of your way in order for them to know they can fully trust you.

 Statistics are all over the map, but they say about 40% of marriages will experience an affair.
 Please pay attention!
 Do not think you are immune to this.
 Marriage is one of those things you have to constantly be fixing, tweaking, and maintaining.
 The couples we’ve had on our couch are overwhelmed with shame as their families have been torn apart, only wishing they still had an ounce of prevention.

 Here are 4 things that every couple must do to keep boundaries with the opposite sex:

 1. Do not be friends with anyone your spouse does not feel comfortable with…no exceptions.
 And don’t be ridiculous by fighting for that friendship once your spouse waves the red flag.
 That only makes you look like you care more about this friend than your spouse.

 2. Don’t share private details of your marriage with anyone of the opposite sex.
 Lean on a mentor, pastor, life coach, or a trusted friend of the same sex.